 However, not everyone has the option to waive their right to a hearing.
 If you have a previous DUI arrest or conviction, or another alcohol-related offense, you cannot waive the DHSMV hearing.

 Our Gainesville DUI Driver’s License Suspension Hearings Attorney Can Prepare You for the Process

 If you have been arrested for a DUI and now have to prepare for a hearing, our Gainesville DUI driver’s license suspension hearings attorney at Meldon Law can help.
-Call us today at 800-373-8000 or contact us online to schedule a free consultation so we can review your case.
+Call us today or contact us online to schedule a free consultation so we can review your case.